colevscode/devdns/README.md

 ## Credits

-Much of this code was adopted from [minidns](https://code.google.com/p/minidns/) which itself borrowed heavily from [Frederic's recipe](http://code.activestate.com/recipes/491264-mini-fake-dns-server/).
+Much of this code was adopted from [minidns](https://code.google.com/p/minidns/) which itself borrowed heavily from [Francisco's recipe](http://code.activestate.com/recipes/491264-mini-fake-dns-server/).